0xble/host-and-home-cleaners-website/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Constitution

+This document defines the stable rules, structure, and conventions for the Host and Home Cleaners Website project.

+### Project Type

+- Next.js app router project

+### Directory Structure

+- Main source code is in the `src/` directory.
+- Components are in `src/components/` unless from shadcn/ui, which go in `src/components/ui/`.
+- Public assets are in `public/`.

+### Naming Conventions

+- Component files use PascalCase.
+- Use absolute path imports over relative imports where possible.

+### Styling

+- Use Tailwind CSS only.
+No inline CSS or other styling libraries.

+### Package Management

+- Use bun as the default package manager.

+### Testing

+- Use Vitest for testing.

 ## Learn More